optic188/3dllok_test_task/3dlook-test/README.md

 the test task for 3d look
 To run the app
-1. Clone the repo
+1. Clone the repo , it will be only one folder, 3dlook-test
-2. Move into sub folder, with package json
+2. Move into sub folder, 3dlook-test,  with package json
 3. npm i -> npm run dev, after success check the localhost:3000 in u browser

 What was done: